Bacopin® (Bacopa monnieri Extract — Sabinsa)

 1

-12-week double-blind RCT in 62 healthy adults using a standardized Bacopa extract (Kean and Stough type).
+12-week double-blind clinical trial in 62 healthy adults using a standardized Bacopa extract (Kean and Stough type).
 300 mg/day improved visual information processing speed, learning rate, and memory consolidation vs placebo.
 Foundational trial establishing modern Bacopa cognitive benefits.
 Class evidence applicable to Bacopin given similar standardization approach.

 2

-12-week RCT in 48 healthy older adults (mean age 73).
+12-week clinical trial in 48 healthy older adults (mean age 73).
 300 mg/day standardized Bacopa extract significantly improved Rey Auditory Verbal Learning Test scores, delayed recall, and several attention measures vs placebo.
 Also reduced anxiety and depression scores.
 Supports use in older adult cognitive applications.

 Side effects and drug interactions